Tauqeer-Ahmed-99/Control-Nest/README.md

 npm start
 ```

-OR
+- Or using yarn:

 ```bash
 yarn run start
 ```

--You can open the app on your mobile device using the Expo Go app by scanning the QR code generated in the terminal.
+- You can open the app on your mobile device using the Expo Go app by scanning the QR code generated in the terminal.

 ## Want to Contribute?